Modify exiv2/actions.cpp return -3/253 when no metadata has been found.

 I've also changed the Assignee to Thomas Schmidt to ensure he is credited with this fix when the v0.25 release notes are compiled.
 Thank You, Thomas for working on this.

-#9 Updated by Robin Mills almost 2 years ago
+#9 Updated by Robin Mills over 2 years ago

 - Status changed from Resolved to Assigned